 The old woman said no more.
-She walked past Barnaby whose mouth hung agape as he stared at the woods and went inside.
+She walked inside as Levi sat staring at the woods with his mouth agape.

-He walked into his living room contemplating her situation.
-Jules who folded towels gave Barnaby a concerned look when he strolled in holding the remains of the rum he bought.
+Later, he walked into his living room contemplating her situation.
+Jules who folded towels gave Levi a concerned look when he walked through his door holding the remains of the rum he bought.

 “Your father called,” she smiled and rolled her eyes, “said he was worried about you.”

-“After several minutes of my prying because he pretended he didn’t want to tell me,” she rolled her eyes again, “he eventually broke down and said he saw you buying ‘booze’ today at the ABC store and that he didn’t feel it appropriate you drink during the day when you could be out working.”
+“After several minutes of my prying because he pretended he didn’t want to tell me,” she rolled her eyes again, “he eventually caved and said he saw you buying ‘booze’ today at the ABC store and that he didn’t feel it appropriate you drink during the day when you should be out working.”

 “Well I wasn’t drinking!”
-Barnaby snapped, “but I did buy some liquor.”
-Barnaby removed the bottle from the bag to show his wife that most of the contents remained.
+Levi snapped, “but I did buy some liquor.”
+Levi removed the bottle from the bag to show his wife that most of the contents remained.
 “My father is trying to get under my skin.
 He’s trying to cause problems in our marriage because his failed.
 Do you know how many times he sat in front of the T.V. all day drinking?
-Did you think to ask him how he knew I was buying liquor?
-He was in the store buying it too, the hypocrite?”
+Did you think to ask him how he knew I was buying liquor the hypocrite?”

 “Honey your dad isn’t fooling anybody.
 Let him go on acting childish and he’ll do himself in,” she advised.
-Jules, an only child, had parents who would do just about anything for her, so she put little stock in Barnaby’s father’s advice; a man who did very little for or with them.
+Jules, an only child, had parents who did just about anything for her, so she put little stock in Levi’s father’s advice; a man who did little for or with them.
 “You want to tell me what the liquor is for?”

-“Oh,” Barnaby’s face brightened, and he forgot all about his father.
-“I met an old woman down by the beach.”
+“Oh,” Levi’s face brightened, and he forgot all about his father.
+“I met an old woman down near the beach.”

 He retold the story to Jules and the tale the old woman spun to him.
 Jules, skeptical of the stories, hoped her husband did not put too much stock in them.
 She tried her best to hide her concern and instead put forth her best effort to sound encouraging.

 “Well, I’m curious about what ships, pirate or otherwise may have been in Mathews around that time.
 The speculation is the pirate ship buried the treasure then a storm destroyed it at sea.
-I want to see if any shipwrecks occurred in the bay around the sixteen and seventeen hundreds.
-I also want to see if any record exists of British soldiers in Mathews during the time of the revolution,” he picked up a towel and began folding it.
+I want to see if shipwrecks occurred in the bay around the sixteen and seventeen hundreds.
+I also want to see if records exist of British soldiers in Mathews during the time of the revolution,” he grabbed a towel and folded it.
 “Eventually I want to take a boat into Whites creek and get a feel for the area and its surroundings.
 If I’m going to write about it, I want to be as accurate as possible.”